sullof/shardjs/README.md

 ## The key format

-Shard uses integer in base 62 (like url shortener) since Javascript is not able to correctly manage 64-bit integers.
+Shardjs uses integer in base 62 (like url shortener) since Javascript is not able to correctly manage 64-bit integers.

 The key `2T4QmCrM03` is made up of 3 parts: `2T4QmC` `rM` `03`